 Rule-Based (Generic) Subscriptions

-A geographical rule based subscription will result in a subscriber receiving events for any patients within the specified geographical area, therefore a subscriber wishing to use this form of subscription must demonstrate that they have a legitimate relationship with all patients in the area.
+A geographical rule based subscription will result in a subscriber receiving events for any patients within the specified geographical area, therefore a subscriber wishing to use this form of subscription must have a legitimate relationship with all patients in the area.
 If a provider is only responsible for a subset of patients within a geographical area, then geographical subscriptions are not appropriate as the provider will receive information for patients with which they do not have a legitimate relationship.
 In this scenario the provider should use explicit subscriptions to receive events for the patients with which they have a legitimate relationship.

 Registered Org: Subscriptions that relate to individuals who are registered with a specific organisation (currently only applicable for GP organisations).